scavenrage/ESP32-H2-Custom-Zigbee/README.md

 ## Channel Types

-On **PCB A and B** (relay outputs), each channel is independently configured via `configure.py` and channel types can be freely mixed on the same device — e.g. channel 1 as a roller shutter, channel 2 as a stable relay, channel 3 as an impulse relay:
+On **PCB A and C** (relay outputs), each channel is independently configured via `configure.py` and channel types can be freely mixed on the same device — e.g. channel 1 as a roller shutter, channel 2 as a stable relay, channel 3 as an impulse relay:

 | Type | Description |
 |------|-------------|